-Collected data: A standardized and structured questionnaire was used to collect information on demographic factors, occupational history, medical and reproductive history, smoking and alcohol consumption, physical activity, and diet.
-Information on pregnancy complications and maternal and neonatal birth outcomes were taken from medical records in the hospital.
-Mothers' information on sociodemographic characteristics (age at delivery, residential areas, education level, employment or occupation, monthly income, etc).
-To medical and reproductive history collected information for family history of hypertension, parity, gestational hypertension, heart diseases, diabetes mellitus, and pre/early pregnancy body weight status was obtained from medical records.
-Women were divided into groups by age at delivery (less than 25 years, 25-35 years, and over 35 years or older).
+A standardized and structured questionnaire was used to collect information on demographic factors, occupational history, medical and reproductive history, smoking and alcohol consumption, physical activity, and diet.
+Information on pregnancy complications and maternal and neonatal birth outcomes was taken from medical records in the hospital.
+Mothers' information on sociodemographic characteristics (age at delivery, residential areas, education level, employment or occupation, monthly income).
+Medical and reproductive history, family history of hypertension, parity, gestational hypertension, heart diseases, diabetes mellitus, and pre/early pregnancy body weight information was obtained from medical records.
+Women were divided into groups by age at delivery (less than 25 years, 25-35 years, and over 35 years old).

-blood pressure and anthropometric measurements were All performed on pregnant women by the same team of trained staff (physicians, and nurses).
-Preeclampsia was defined as hypertension (two separate blood pressure readings > 140/90 mmHg taken at least 6 h apart) and proteinuria (> 1+ on dipstick test in two urine samples or > 300 mg of protein in a 24 h urine sample) after 20 weeks of gestation.
+All blood pressure and anthropometric measurements were performed on pregnant women by the same team of trained staff (physicians and nurses).
+Preeclampsia was defined as hypertension (two separate blood pressure readings > 140/90 mmHg taken at least 6 h apart) and proteinuria (> 1+ on dipstick test in two urine samples or ≥ 300 mg of protein in a 24 h urine sample) after 20 weeks of gestation.
 Preeclampsia was further subcategorized as early-onset preeclampsia and late-onset.
-Preeclampsia was defined as raised blood pressure ( $\geq 140/90$ mmHg and < 18.5 kg/m), normal weight (18.5 kg/m $\leq$ BMI $\leq$ 24.9 kg/m), and overweight (BMI>25-29.9 kg/m), obese class I (BMI≥30-34.9 kg/m), obese class II (BMI≥35-39.9 kg/m) and obese class III (BMI>40 kg/m) groups developing after 20 weeks of gestation with no signs of proteinuria and without evidence of endorgan damage in a previously normotensive woman.
+Preeclampsia was defined as raised blood pressure (≥ 140/90 mmHg and < 18.5 kg/ m2), normal weight (18.5 $kg/m^2 \le BMI < 24.9 \text{ kg/m}^2$), and overweight (BMI $\ge 25-29.9 \text{ kg/m}^2$), obese class I (BMI\ge 30-34.9 kg/m2), obese class II (BMI\ge 35-39.9 kg/m2) and obese class III (BMI>40 kg/m2) developing after 20 weeks of gestation with no signs of proteinuria and without evidence of end-organ damage in a previously normotensive woman.
 Gestational weight gain (GWG) in kg was calculated by subtracting pre-pregnancy weight from maternal weight at delivery.
 The average of three BP measurements was calculated.
 BP measurements were performed with the subject being in a sitting position after the subjects had been sitting still for 10 min.
-According to body weight status, pregnant women in this study we have grouped into 2 groups: those with and without obesity.
-Maternal obesity was defined as a BMI $\geq$ 25 kg/m.
+According to body weight status, pregnant women in this study were separated into 2 groups: those with and without obesity.
+Maternal obesity was defined as a BMI≥25 kg/m2.

-Neonatal data (sex, birth date, gestational age, birth weight and length, Apgar scores at 5 min, etc) were extracted from medical records.
-Three groups were used to categorize the newborns based on birthweight percentiles by gestational age and sex: small for gestational age <2500g, normal birth weight was defined as a birth weight between $\geq 2500g$ and $\leq 4000g$ , while high birth weight was defined as birth weight>4000 g.
+Neonatal data (sex, birth date, gestational age, birth weight and length, and Apgar scores at 5 min) were extracted from medical records.
+Three groups were used to categorize the newborns based on birthweight percentiles by gestational age and sex: small for gestational age <2500g, normal birth weight was defined as a birth weight between ≥2500g and ≤4000g, while high birth weight was defined as birth weight>4000 g.

+Statistical analysis

-Statistical analysis: Statistical maternal and neonatal data analysis was performed using the statistical software package SPSS version 26.0 for Windows.
+Statistical maternal and neonatal data analysis was performed using the statistical software package SPSS version 26.0 for Windows.
 The categorical variables were presented in numbers (n) and percentages (%), while means and standard deviations (SD) were presented for the normally distributed continuous variables.
-The chi-square ( $\chi$ 2) test was used to compare variables, and the t-test was used to compare the mean values of normally distributed variables.
-Univariate and multivariate logistic regression analyses were conducted to evaluate the associations of maternal GH with HBP, and overweight/obesity in offspring during pregnancy.
+The chi-square (χ2) test was used to compare variables, and the t-test was used to compare the mean values of normally distributed variables.
+Univariate and multivariate logistic regression analyses were conducted to evaluate the associations of maternal gestational weight with high blood pressure (HBP), and overweight/obesity in offspring during pregnancy.
 Crude odds ratios (OR) and adjusted odds ratios, and their 95% confidence intervals (CI) were calculated.
 Confounding factors including maternal age, employment during pregnancy, monthly income, maternal education level, parity, and family history of hypertension were adjusted for in the unconditional logistic regression models.
 P values of less than 0.05 were regarded as statistically significant.